vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/LongestIncreasingSubsequence/README.md

 ## Solution or Solution discussion

-The solution idea is to feel the an array that contains the element greater that the element in position i.
+The solution idea is to feel the array that contains the element greater than the element in position i.
-An at the end the algorithm find the maximum element inside the array.
+An at the end the algorithm finds the maximum element inside the array.
 The time complexity of this solution is O(N ^ 2) and the space complexity is O(N) because only an additional array of size N is needed.

-The solution tested on the site geeksforgeeks was the solution inside the LongestIncreasingSubsequence.h file because with the new version of the side there is no longer available the opportunity to read the input with a normal program but we need to write a method that is on the site.
+The solution tested on the site geeksforgeeks was the solution inside the LongestIncreasingSubsequence.h file because with the new version of the side, there is no longer available the opportunity to read the input with a normal program but we need to write a method that is on the site.

 At the moment my implementation for this site used the DP with memorization tecnique with the follow implementation